aws-samples/aws-edge-compute-workshop/modules/03-Greengrass.md

 	`CTRL+O` to save, then `CTRL+X` to exit the editor.

-1. We can now issue the following command to pickup the configuration chanegs on the EC2 instance:
+1. We can now issue the following command to pickup the configuration changes on the EC2 instance:

 	Command: `sudo sysctl --system`

 	_NOTE_: Alternatively you could reboot the EC2 instance during which process your SSH session will be disconnnected automatically.

-1. Once the configuration changes ahve been applied you can use the following command to check whether the filesystem protection parameters have been successfully picked up.
+1. Once the configuration changes have been applied you can use the following command to check whether the filesystem protection parameters have been successfully picked up.

 	Command: `sudo sysctl -a | grep fs.protected`